clemsos/writings/_quora/2018-10-09-What-are-some-things-about-higher-education-you-discover-as-a-professor-that-you-couldn-t-understand-as-a-student.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are some things about higher education you discover as a professor that you couldn't understand as a student? - Quora
+    What are some things about higher education you discover as a professor that you couldn't understand as a student? - Quora
 ---